 I actually remembered the parts with Sam just fine, it was the plot with Celebi that fled my mind.
 It was predictable and made incredibly silly by the ugly CGI monster and spiky wheatball of doom.
 And there’s the fact that the solution was literally the power of friendship.

 Though neither version was really preachy about it, the whole thing about the forest being destroyed did stink of an environmentalist message, especially as Celebi’s dying.
-I already talked about how the forest really was the only thing in immediate danger and that was only because Vicious wanted to show off.
+(Note: I’m not complaining about environmentalism.
+I just don’t like heavy-handed messages about those types of topics because it tends to get cheesy or ham-fisted) I already talked about how the forest really was the only thing in immediate danger and that was only because Vicious wanted to show off.

-It is sometimes welcome to take a break from the world being in immediate danger, but you can still have an epic feeling without resorting to ‘go green!’
+It is sometimes welcome to take a break from the world being in immediate danger, but you can still have an epic feeling without resorting to ‘Aren’t humans awful?
+Destroying the planet like this?
+Go green!’
 The plot was so flimsy they had the villain do that lame reprise when they come out of nowhere to grab the powerful item/creature again and try to merely run away, which is even more predictable because do you really think any movie would end with the villain getting away that stupidly?

-While I will scold 4Kids three ways from Sunday for those dumb scenes until the end of time, and I, in all honesty, don’t want to change the rating on the dub one from what I honestly gave it before.
-The rating stays as is.
+While I will scold 4Kids three ways from Sunday for those dumb scenes until the end of time, I can’t say they badly tarnished my experience.
+It just irritated me because it was incredibly pointless and a waste of so many people’s time and money.
 That was a roller coaster of an opinion ride that I haven’t felt in a while.
 It’s still an enjoyable movie, but there are very significant problems.

 But the burning question still remains…..Who did Yukinari grow up to be?!